-What the Surgeon Ought to Be
+What a Surgeon Ought to Be

-“The conditions necessary for the Surgeon are four: First, he should be learned; Second, he should be expert; Third, he must be ingenious; and Fourth, he should be able to adapt himself.
+“The conditions necessary for the Surgeon are four: First, they should be learned; Second, they should be expert; Third, they must be ingenious; and Fourth, they should be able to adapt.

 It is required for the First that the surgeon should know not only the principles of surgery but also those of medicine in theory and practice; for the Second, they should have seen others operate; for the Third, they should be ingenious, of good judgment and memory to recognize conditions; and for the Fourth, they are adaptable and able to accommodate to circumstances.